22.1 Recovery Models

 Example: Schedule Bash Script with cron

-This example schedules the script to run daily at midnight.
+- Schedule the Bash script to run at specified intervals:

-• Wait for the scheduled time or restart cron (sudo systemctl restart cron) to apply changes.
+- Wait for the scheduled time or restart cron (

 3. Integration with launchd (macOS)